Population statistics describe the size, make-up of and change in the UK population.

-These include statistics on: the number, age and sex structure, and geographic distribution of the population; the factors driving population change (births, deaths and migration); and on topics such as families and older people.
+These include statistics on: the number, age and sex structure, and geographic distribution of the population; the factors driving population change (births, deaths and migration); and statistics on topics such as families and older people.

 This overview focuses on statistics published by the Office for National Statistics (ONS).